MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.DirectToUpdate.DTUHandlerSetCommitReadyGenericFailure

-Event to indicate that we have received an unexpected error in the DTU Handler SetCommitReady call.
+This event indicates that we have received an unexpected error in the Direct to Update (DTU) Handler SetCommitReady call.

 The following fields are available: